Why six teams believe they might have their future franchise QBs

 Drafted: No. 32 overall pick

 The Ravens called Jackson a unique talent.
-Their analytics say there hasn’t been a playmaker in the last few drafts better than Jackson.
+Their analytics say there hasn’t been a playmaker in the past few drafts better than Jackson.
 The expectation is not only for Jackson to eventually take over the starting quarterback role but revitalize one of the NFL’s worst offenses in recent years.
 A dual threat, Jackson provides what Baltimore sorely lacks -- big plays and touchdowns.
 Over the past two seasons, Jackson has totaled 153 plays (passes and runs) of 20 yards or more.
 Baltimore has ranked last in the NFL the past two seasons with 85 plays of 20 yards or more.
 It’s the same with touchdowns, where Jackson led college football by reaching the end zone 96 times the past two years.
 In comparison, the Ravens have scored 65 offensive touchdowns in 2016 and 2017.
 The Ravens are going to be patient, and they are in a position not to rush Jackson.
 Joe Flacco is the starting quarterback this year, and he could remain in that role through the 2019 season.
-One of the reasons why Baltimore traded back into the first round to draft Jackson is because the Ravens can keep him under contract for five years (compared with four years for the other rounds).
+One of the reasons why Baltimore traded back into the first round to draft Jackson is because the Ravens can keep him under contract for five years (compared to four years for the other rounds).
 No other quarterback drafted in the first round this year will have more time to develop than Jackson. -- Jamison Hensley

 Mason Rudolph, Steelers